 THIS COURSE MAY BE TAKEN INDIVIDUALLY OR AS PART OF THE PROFESSIONAL CERTIFICATE PROGRAM IN REAL ESTATE FINANCE & DEVELOPMENT

 Real estate investment markets, like other markets and the underlying economy, face times perhaps more uncertain than any in over a generation.
 Crises ranging from climate change to migration to pandemics raise questions for real estate investors.
-To be successful in today's uncertain market, commercial real estate industry participants need at least some familiarity with not only the basics, but also some more advanced and cutting-edge real estate financial analysis techniques, approaches to financial modeling, newly available real estate data sources and indices, and quantitative tools available to manage portfolio risk.
+To be successful in today's uncertain market, commercial real estate industry participants need at least some familiarity with not only the basics, but also some more advanced and cutting-edge real estate financial analysis techniques, approaches to financial modeling, newly available real estate data sources, and quantitative tools available to manage portfolio risk.

 This course provides insights into analyzing the investment risks and opportunities in today's marketplace by utilizing quantitative analytics taught in popular graduate courses at MIT.
 Current real estate investment market dynamics and trends, possible developments in securitization and derivatives, example transactions and identification of the most active capital sources will also be discussed.